ZiedYT/chats-revenge-public/README.md

         - Right click on the source > Transform > Edit Transform > Positional allignment: center.
     - Type the name of your camera source that you want chat to turn off
     - Type the audio source (mic) you want chat to mute
-    - `By adding the Lua script the software will automatically launched when opening OBS`
+    - `By adding the Lua script the software will be automatically be launched when opening OBS`
 - If you want an overlay that shows your chat what effect is currently running, you can add this to your OBS as a source: http://localhost:23337/

 ## Advice